jodfie/TF-Lite-On-Pi/Raspberry_Pi_Guide.md

 Plug in your Coral USB Accelerator into one of the USB ports on the Raspberry Pi.
 If you're using a Pi 4, make sure to plug it in to one of the blue USB 3.0 ports.

-*Insert picture of Coral USB Accelerator plugged into Raspberry Pi here!*

-Make sure the tflite1-env environment is activate by checking that (tflite1-env) appears in front of the command prompt in your terminal.
+Make sure the tflitepi-env environment is activate by checking that (tflitepi-env) appears in front of the command prompt in your terminal.
 Then, run the real-time webcam detection script with the --edgetpu argument:

 ```
 python3 TFLite_detection_webcam.py --modeldir=Sample_TFLite_model --edgetpu